howerj/bit-serial/readme.md

 See <https://github.com/leros-dev/leros>,
 also <https://github.com/schoeberl/lipsi>,

+# Future directions

+There are infinite combinations of different features and CPU instructions that could be played with, one which might be more compact is describe below (the best way to see if it is is to try to implement it in hardware which has not been done yet).

+Each instruction would be 16-bits, 4 bits for the instruction, 12 bits for an operand.
+This would be another accumulator machine, where all instructions would operate on the accumulator (apart from JMP and JMPZ).

+Topmost bit indicates an indirection bit, where contents of the memory location specified by the operand are used instead of the operand are used.

+8 Instructions (16 if indirect variants included)

+* ADD [optional CARRY <- ACC + OPERAND + CARRY]
+* AND [optional CARRY <- 0]
+* XOR [optional CARRY <- 0]
+* ROTATE (rotate left likely most efficient)
+* LOAD
+* STORE
+* JMP [optional ACC <- PC]
+* JMPZ  [optional ACC <- PC]

+Missing are:

+* A Timer
+* A way to reset the CPU (perhaps JMPZ to 8XXX)
+* A way to halt the CPU (perhaps JMP to 8XXX)

+Hopefully the instruction set would be smaller than this one and allow for a more compact Forth (indirect adding would allow shorter stack increment routines so long as the carry was option was disabled).

+Many features could be optionally enabled in the VHDL.

+Note that AND/XOR are not universal when combined, except if you have a source of truth and falsity, in which case you can use XOR to invert bits.

 # References / Appendix

 The state-machine diagram was made using [Graphviz][], and can be viewed and